226 W. Ojai Ave., Ste 101 #455

 When viewing the side-by-side clip below you'll see how much of the fine grain structure gets lost during the image stabilization process, when that step is not performed within a 4K project.
 It turns out it's minimal loss, nonetheless still noticeable when in motion.

 How can I assess the difference without a 4K monitor?

 It's only possible to discern the difference of this sample by viewing it on a 4K monitor.
 Since most people don't have access to a 4K monitor at their desktop computer, I decided to provide you with a link to the file (below) so that you can download it onto a USB stick.
 If you have access to a 4K monitor in your living room, this will be the ideal place to compare the two transfers.

 If the only access you have is your computer's monitor, here is a 1920 x 1080 frame outtake of the 4K file.
 It's the red rectangle seen in the image below.
 You can play this clip on your desktop to compare the difference in grain.
 The grain is the same as what you'd see on your 4K monitor.

 The sample below is only a zoomed in close-up portion of what you will see on your screen.
 The final transfer will not look like this.
 However, this will give you an idea of a 4K transfer as compared to a 2K.
 The 4K does bring more crisp edges but it adds substantial blotches of grain patches in motion.
 I looks busier and is distracting.

 Red section is cropped to 1920 x 1080 size for viewing on a desktop monitor.

 Download MP4 Sample

-To download donut-hole (zoomed in section) 4K sample, click here.
+To download donut-hole, zoomed in 2K section, of the 4K sample, click here.
 It's 303 MB, so it will take time to download.

 To download the full size 4K sample clip, click here.
 (611 MB file)